Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: Novel Generalised Chemical Potentials

 ~~Let $H_0$ be the standard full gauge theory Hamiltonian without any sort of chemical potential which generates equations of motion.
 Pick a $\Xi$ and a constant $\mu$ with energy dimension and consider the Hamiltonian

 ~~The new term will not affect equations of motion as it commutes with all local observables.
 It will change the fields in equations of motion only by local gauge transformations which will not affect equations of motion.

-It is the non-abelian chemical potential.
+~~$Q(\Xi)$ may be called an infinite number of `classical symmetries'.
+But most are anomalous as we later discuss.
+We will call $Q(\Xi)$ the {\it generalised} non-abelian chemical potential.

 ~~Non-abelian chemical potentials have been discussed in previous work on finite temperature field theories \cite{FTFT}.